ValveSoftware/counter-strike_rules_and_regs/regional_standings/readme.md

 There’s a strong relationship between expected and observed win rates.
 The correlation between the two (Spearman’s rho in this case) is 0.98.
 But the slope is shallower than we’d like--in an ideal world, the slope of this line would be closer to 1.
 The current model tends to underestimate win rates at the low end and overestimate at the high end.

-We think this is a good starting point.
+We think that this is a good starting point.

 ## Updating and Improving the Model

 The model we’re shipping today is the one we will use through the next Major.
 We’re going to keep experimenting, and we think you should too.
-After we ship the code and data in this repository, feel free to tinker and make something new.
+After we ship the code and data to this repository, feel free to tinker and make something new.
 As long as your model does well and fits our goals, we’d be happy to consider it.